12 reasons why you need an alternative CMS to WordPressVegard Ottervig on

 WordPress is chiefly meant for non-technical people, which is part of the story of why it’s so great and popular for regular folks, local businesses, and small organisations.

 But what the platform provides out of the box, it lacks in terms of flexibility for back-end developers.
-Every medium to large-scale brand or organisation has several specific needs that must be fulfilled by a complex digital system, either if it’s CRM integration, e-commerce solutions, logistics, B2B, localisation issues, or what have you.
+Every medium to large-scale brand or organisation has several specific needs that must be fulfilled by a complex digital system, either if it’s CRM integration, e-commerce solutions, logistics, B2B, or localisation issues,.

 Moreover, developers don’t code in the WordPress platform itself, but in plain PHP and in the databases.
-This low level form of coding makes the maintenance of code harder, and forces the developers to work more from scratch.
-This might be one of the reasons why WordPress is rated “most dreaded” by 63.2% of the developers in the annual Stack Overflow Developer Survey.
+This low level form of coding makes code maintenance harder, and forces the developers to work more from scratch.
+This might be one of the reasons why WordPress is rated “most dreaded” by 67% of the developers in the annual Stack Overflow Developer Survey.

 3. Low flexibility for content authoring